sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 I will be leveraging both pandas and numpy in my project.

 I will try Linear Regresssion and it is possible for a simple model to provide good results.
-However, I intend to try other regressors such as SVR(Support Vector Regression) along with  Decision Tree Regressor
+However, I intend to try other regressors such as SVR(Support Vector Regression) along with  Decision Tree Regressor.

+As an example, some of the paramters I will be tuning is the kernel to be used along with Support Vector Regression.
+Some of the kernels that can be used are  ‘linear’, ‘poly’, ‘rbf' among others.
+The kernel co-efficient gamma can also be tuned.

 LTSM(Long Short term Memory) network is a type of Recurrent Neural Network.
 LTSM's have given good results with Time Series Prediction.
-Hence, i intend to try out LTMS for predicting stock prices in my project.
-PLease see video below.
+Hence, I intend to try out LTSM for predicting stock prices in my project.
+Please see video below.

 [LTSM Neural Network for Time Series Prediction](https://www.youtube.com/watch?v=2np77NOdnwk)

+For LTSM, I will be using Keras.
+When I compile the keras model I will have the option to choose an appropriate loss function and optimizer.
+Again, since RMSE is not standard in keras as well, i will have to code it up myself.

 After running various scenarios, I will look at the metrics to gauge how well each model is doing and gauge which is the best model to use for stock price prediction.